Severino Di Giovanni: Postscript

 After Di Giovanni's execution, Fina abandoned her husband Silvio Astolfi, and eventually remarried, settling down to a quiet life in Buenos Aires.
 After serving a lengthy prison term, Astolfi returned to Europe and carried on with his antifascist activity: he was later killed during the civil war in Spain.
 On 28 July 1999, Fina Scarfó obtained the love letters which Di Giovanni had sent to her from prison decades earlier, but which had been seized by the police.

 Fina died on 19 August 2006, at age 93.
 Teresa Masciulli, Di Giovanni's widow, remarried, and Di Giovanni's children changed their names.
 Alejandro Scarfó, after serving a term of imprisonment for the attempted assassination of President Hoover, was released from prison in 1935.
-Abandoned by his relatives and even his fiancée, he vanished into obscurity, embittered and resentful.